greatapps4you/great-sales/README.md

 # great-sales
-GreatSales - A Sales System
+GreatSales - A Sales System in a Clean Architecture